-Result 8 show that a five-fold increase in the size of the economy does not lead to significantly different performance of either mechanism.
+Result 8 shows that a fivefold increase in the size of the economy does not lead to significantly different performance of either mechanism.
 However, one needs to be cautious to extrapolate from Result 8 to an increase of size beyond 60 subjects per session.